12 Packing Tips for 10 Days in a Carry On

 8. Maximize Space with Packing Cubes and Compression Bags

 Using packing cubes can help you organize everything in your bag and maximize your space.
 Extra bonus: when you get to the hotel, you can simply lift the cubes out of your suitcase and put them in the drawers.
 No need to “live out of a suitcase.”
-This also lends to super easy packing upon departure, simply pick up your travel cubes and place them inside your bag again.
+This also lends to super easy packing upon departure, simply pick up your lightweight travel cubes and place them inside your bag again.
 Skip the annoying process of re-folding a giant pile of clothes you know you’re just going to throw in the laundry anyway.

 9. Organize the Inside